Performance Tuning#

 Workers vs Pool Size#

 The --workers flag controls concurrency (goroutines), while --pool-size controls the number of database connections.
-The relationship between them affects performance:
+This applies to both run and seed commands:

 ConfigurationBehaviour